Prototype1309/DiscoverDevs/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Sources
 Various resources were used in creating this application.
 Some of those resources included websites including W3Schools, MDN, StackOverflow, and DEV Community.
+When working with the profile.handlebars, sources that were used to create the tech icons were simpleicons.org & svgrepo.com.
+Alongside those, the profile.handlebars referenced ['tippy'](https://atomiks.github.io/tippyjs/) & ['popper'](https://popper.js.org/docs/v2/2).
 We also referenced documentation for our technologies to properly understand their functionalities.
 A bulk of help did come from the resources provided by the boot camp itself; past lessons, homework, mini-projects, and other communicated resources.
 We also garnered assistance from our TAs in the course when we were stuck on a particular item.

 ## Contact
 Chad: [GitHub](https://github.com/obelisk477) -- [LinkedIn](https://www.linkedin.com/in/chad-batten-b712328a/) -- [Email](cwbatte2@gmail.com)